signemik/SocailGraphsAnimateMovies/README.md

 }
 </script>
 <br>
-In these wordcloud it is see words such as <em>movie, love, great, good</em> and <em>really</em> in all communities though in different sizes.
+In these wordcloud words such as <em>movie, love, great, good</em> and <em>really</em> are in all communities though in different sizes.
 For example the movies must be more funny in community 2 than in community 1, since the word <em>funny</em> appears bigger in community 2 than in 1.
 Overall the wordclouds are very positive, so in general the reviews uses positive words.
-It is still see that the majority of the movies in community 1 are Pixar movies and in community 3, 5 and 6 the majority are Disney movies.
-In community 9 it is also very clear that Tinker bell movies are in this community.
+It is still seen that the majority of the movies in community 1 are Pixar movies and in community 3, 5 and 6 the majority are Disney movies.
+In community 9 it is also very clear that Tinker Bell movies are in this community.
 <br>

 <section class="color" id="sentiments">